Zwift is an online cycling game and training platform that enables users to ride, train and compete in a virtual world.

 One of the more recent innovations on Zwift is the steering functionality.
 Originally restricted to a small off-road course in the Titan's Grove area of Watopia, it's now possible to use steering across the entirety of the game.

-In order to take advantage of this new feature, you'll need a compatible device, such as the Zwift Play controllers or the Elite Sterzo Smart steering plate (which costs £84.99 / $103 / €98).
+In order to take advantage of this new feature, you'll need a compatible device.
+Zwift Ride and the Zwift Frame enable you to steer from their integrated Zwift Play controllers.
+The separate Zwift Play controllers or the Elite Sterzo Smart steering plate (which costs £84.99 / $103 / €98) are also compatible.

 With steering enabled, you'll be able to choose your line more deliberately (to take a racing line, for example), or move out of a group to prevent other riders from drafting you.